HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 :::

 :::{note}
-The maximum upload size is 10 MB.
-The default total document storage size is 5 GB.
+The maximum upload size is 20 MB.
 :::

 ## Accessing documents